thodan/sixd_toolkit/doc/sixdb_dataset_format.md

 All coordinate systems (model, camera, world) are right-handed.

-The center of the 3D bounding box of the object model is aligned to the origin of the model coordinate system.
+The center of the 3D bounding box of an object model is aligned to the origin of the model coordinate system.
 The Z coordinate is pointing upwards (when the object is seen standing "naturally up-right").